harrybin/harrybin.github.io/src/content/blog/webApp_Internationalization.md

     };
 }
 ```
-#### the type definition for Mozilla WebExtension and the adjsuted interface
+#### the type definition for Mozilla WebExtension and the adjusted interface
 ```typescript
 /**
  * wrapper format for i18n messages.
 This format also allows integration with weblate as a translation system.